Bayesian Calibration for Prediction in a Multi-Output Transposition Context: Application

 \subsection{Case description}

-The test case considered here was developed by Rémi Chauvin from CEA DAM, and models the Taylor cylinder impact test \cite{maudlin1999modeling}, as illustrated in \Cref{schema_transpo}.
+The test case considered here deals with the Taylor cylinder impact test \cite{maudlin1999modeling}, as illustrated in \Cref{schema_transpo}.
 More precisely, it models the impact of a cylinder with length $\ell_0$, radius $r_0$, launched at velocity $v_0$ against a rigid wall.
 This computer code requires 4 physical parameters associated with the Mie-Grüneisen equation of state \cite{burshtein2008introduction} that are unknown and need to be calibrated.
 These parameters are $\rho_0$ the intial density of the cylinder, $C_0$ the bulk speed of sound, $\Gamma_0$ the Grüneisen coefficient at the reference state and $S$ the Hugoniot slope parameter.
-In addition to these parameters to be calibrated, two additional variables $Y_0$ and $Y_M$ can be taken into account to represent the model error.
-They are related to Ludwik’s equation which describes the electroplastic deformation process: $\sigma = Y_0 + Y_M \epsilon_p^{n_0}$, where $\sigma$ is the stress, $Y_0$ the yield stress, $Y_M$ the strength index, $\epsilon_p$ the plastic strain and $n_0$ is the strain hardening index \cite{mai2011experimental}.
-Thus, in our study we have \begin{itemize} \item 3 control variables $\x = (\ell_0, r_0,v_0)$ \item $p=4$ parameters to calibrate $\rho_0$, $C_0$, $\Gamma_0$, $S$ \item $q-p = 2$ additional parameters $Y_0$ and $Y_M$. \end{itemize}
+Besides these unknown parameters, the computer code depends on two additional variables, $Y_0$ and $Y_M$, associated with Ludwik’s equation which describes the electroplastic deformation process: $\tau = Y_0 + Y_M \epsilon_p^{n_0}$, where $\tau$ is the stress, $Y_0$ the yield stress, $Y_M$ the strength index, $\epsilon_p$ the plastic strain and $n_0$ is the strain hardening index \cite{mai2011experimental}.
+The two parameters $Y_0$ and $Y_M$ have been calibrated using another experiment, the tensile test, this is why they are considered known here and do not initially require calibration.
+However, they are reintroduced in the calibration process as additional parameters in $\Lnum$ to capture the model error.
+As previously explained, the aim is that incorporating this uncertainty will enhance the predictive capability of the model.
+Thus, in our study we have : \begin{itemize} \item 3 control variables $\x = (\ell_0, r_0,v_0)$ \item $p=4$ parameters to calibrate $\rho_0$, $C_0$, $\Gamma_0$, $S$ \item $q-p = 2$ additional parameters $Y_0$ and $Y_M$. \end{itemize}